Linazk/street-crime-analysis-group-project/README.md

 **Preprocessing_all.ipynb** <br>

 Includes all the preprocessing analysis.
-Excluding missing values, irrelevant/incomplete information, adding columns <br>
+Excluding missing values, irrelevant/incomplete information, adding columns.
 Also includes the API for stringency and the one hot encoding of the data.